turingschool/front-end-curriculum/lessons/module-1/html-fundamentals.md

 ## Warm Up

-Open up the Chrome Dev Tools in your browser.
-In your notebook, jot down the answers to the following as you explore:
+Open up the Chrome Dev Tools in your browser on the lesson plan page.
-- How did you open the Dev Tools?
-- How do you move the Dev Tools "dock" to the bottom or side?
-- How do you increase the size of the font in the Dev Tools?
-- How do you open the inspector tool?
+- Open up the "Elements" tab
+- Find a `<ul>`.
+What is nested inside of it?
 - How can you search for a specific HTML element in the HTML document?
 For example, `<nav>`.
-- How can you change the Dev Tool to dark or light mode?

-Now, share/compare discoveries with your partner.
-Be ready to share out your answers in the large group.
+- Search for `.highlighter-rouge`.
+What do you think this is?
+- What else do you notice in this elements view?

 ## Overview

 The front-end of the web is based on three major technologies:

-* __HTML aka "STRUCTURE"__:  HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
+* __HTML aka "STRUCTURE"__:  HyperText Markup Language (HTML) defines the structure, content and semantics of web pages on the web.
 * __CSS aka "PRESENTATION"__:  Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
 * __JavaScript aka "BEHAVIOR"__:  JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?